Abby Boyan

-Abigail Patricia Boyan (born August 24, 1999) is an American professional soccer player who plays as a midfielder for the Utah Royals in the NWSL.
+Abigail Patricia Boyan (born August 24, 1999) is an American professional soccer player who plays as a midfielder or wingback for USL Super League club DC Power FC.
 She played college soccer for the Georgia Bulldogs before starting her professional career with European clubs AaB and Fylkir.
+She has also previously played for the Utah Royals of the National Women's Soccer League and Sporting JAX of the USLS.

 Early life

 Born in Spring Lake, New Jersey, to Tom and Leann Boyan, she attended Ranney School from kindergarten through her senior year of high school.
 At Ranney, she set the school record for goals scored and finished with over 100 goals in her high school career.

-During her senior year, Boyan accepted a scholarship to play college soccer for the University of Georgia Bulldogs.
+During her senior year, Boyan accepted a scholarship to play college soccer at the University of Georgia.

 College career

 She played for five years for the Bulldogs from 2018 to 2022, scoring 17 goals from 93 games.
 In her final year, Boyan led Georgia to its first NCAA Women's Soccer Tournament in eight years.
 Boyan was named an All-American in 2022, First Team All-SEC in both 2022 and 2020, and Second Team All-SEC in 2021.